twosigma/git-meta/presentation.md

 - A sub-repository may be *open* or *closed*.

-- Open sub-repositories have been cloned locally and will be operated on by many Slim operations.
+- Open sub-repositories have been cloned locally and will be operated on by many Git-meta operations.

-- Closed sub-repositories have not been cloned locally and are ignored by most Slim commands.
+- Closed sub-repositories have not been cloned locally and are ignored by most Git-meta commands.

 - A newly cloned meta-repository has no open sub-repositories.
 ]